Remote & Async Work 10 min

 Offer benefits that facilitate easier remote work, such as ergonomic office furniture, wellness stipends, and nicer electronics.
 Employees who carve out niches in their own homes to create home offices save their employers money on real estate.
 The least you can do is use some of those savings to ensure your remote team members have everything they need to do their jobs well.

 Tools and perks don’t just apply to individuals.
-Your company also needs great remote work tools, including programs such as Notion and Slack to facilitate communication among teams.
+Your company also needs great remote work tools, such as programs like Notion or Slack, to facilitate communication among teams.
 The more your teams (co-working and distributed) buy into your communication programs, the better your odds of developing a truly remote-first work culture.

 Communicating expectations and remote best practices